Conveuropean logo

 Hague Netherlands

-Last weekend I went to the Netherlands for the second time in my life to visit my dear friend J. who works in the Hague.
-Even if the weather was not great I had a really good time chatting about so different topics.
-On Sunday since it was a rainy day we went to the Mauritshuis Museum where is the famous painting "Girl with a Pearl Earring".
-On my way back yesterday I did a stopover of 2 hours in Amsterdam.
-In conclusion I enjoyed very much this weekend :).
+Last weekend I went to the Netherlands for the second time in my life to visit my dear friend J., who works in the Hague.
+Even if the weather was not great, I had a really good time chatting about so many different topics.
+On Sunday, since it was a rainy day, we went to the Mauritshuis Museum, which features the famous painting "Girl with a Pearl Earring".
+Yesterday, on my way back, I had a two-hour stopover in Amsterdam.
+In conclusion, I very much enjoyed this weekend :).

 Strasbourg, Jardin des deux rives